 Since 2006, the Angels and the Baseball Tomorrow Fund have teamed up to host the annual Equipment Drive to benefit local baseball and softball leagues.
 Fans are encouraged to bring new or used gloves, bats, balls, etc. to the ballpark and drop them off at any of the bins located at outside the stadium.
-The first 1,000 fans who donate equipment or $10 or more receive a commemorative Angels pin.
 Help support youth baseball and softball by participating in our next Equipment Drive!
 Click here for more information on the Angels Equipment Drive.

 Angels in the Outfield

 Groundskeepers Canned Food Drive

 In the Thanksgiving spirit, the Angels' Groundskeepers hold an annual Canned Food Drive the weekend before Thanksgiving.
 Fans are given the opportunity to step up to the plate at Angel Stadium and support their local community.
 All proceeds from the Thanksgiving Drive benefits Second Harvest Food Bank of Orange County in the fight against hunger during the holiday season.